Get peace of mind for your Balinese getaway.

 When Mount Rinjani on the island of Lombok erupted multiple times in 2016, it caused chaos for travelers who had booked flights to and from Bali.
 The resulting ash cloud caused cancellations and disruptions to scores of flights in and out of Bali, leaving thousands of travelers with significant out-of-pocket expenses.

 While those people who had taken out travel insurance before the first eruption were generally covered for those expenses, travelers who took out a policy after the ash cloud formed were not eligible for any benefits.
-Check out our guide to the Bali ash cloud for more information on how travel insurance works when such natural disasters occur.
+Look into how your insurance covers natural disasters before purchasing a policy, and always check for forecast disasters before buying a plane ticket.

 Getting cheap travel insurance for Bali